TISUnion/carpetmod/docs/Features.md

 - Permanently store item burn times in `TileEntityFurnace` to avoid costly map generating each time
 - Cache some expensive tile entity serialization data

-If necessary, part of the optimization implementation can be switched manually in the `TISCMOptimizationConfig` class
+If necessary, part of the optimization implementation can be switched manually in the `TISCMConfig` class